-The next time you hear a charcoal snob say gas is for wimps, the proper rejoinder is "Charcoal is for wimps.
-Real pitmasters cook with logs."
+The next time you hear a charcoal snob say gas is for wimps, the proper rejoinder is “Charcoal is for wimps.
+Real pitmasters cook with wood logs.”

 Long before charcoal, early hominids lit logs and tossed the meat into the inferno where it promptly turned black.
 They soon learned that holding the food above the fire (direct heat) or to the side of the fire (indirect heat) made it taste better than burning it to a crisp in the fire.

 Eventually four solutions evolved: Open pits, ovens, closed pits, and portable pits.